What is Shriners International?

 Moslem Shriners

 Moslem Shrine is located in Detroit, Michigan.
-Moslah began operation on June 2, 1880, making it 12th in order of rank.
+Moslem began operation on June 2, 1880, making it 12th in order of rank.
 It retains a large membership, ranking 10th in the world in size.

 Moslem Shrine Fezzes have one unique characteristic – the name almost aways appears with two scimitars making up the “M’s” at the beginning and ending of the name.
 This little difference gives the fez a distinct look, warranting its addition to the collection.
 This particular fez also serves as a great example of a modern fez, with the logo being made up of individually set rhinestones, the letters being outlined in metallic thread, and the owner’s unit being denoted across the front.